 Address: 1801 Gilbert Ave, Cincinnati, OH 45202

 Here, you can catch a performance of famous shows like The Nutcracker, Swan Lake, and Romeo and Juliet.
-The Cincinnati Ballet is also home to the world-renowned Otto M. Budig Academy, which offers classes for both children and adults.
-Whether you’re interested in taking a class or just watching a performance, the Cincinnati Ballet is a great place to go.
+The Cincinnati Ballet is also home to the world-renowned Otto M. Budig Academy, which offers classes for children and adults.

-The Cincinnati Ballet also offers a host of fitness classes so you can get your workout in while you’re on vacation!
+The Cincinnati Ballet also offers a host of fitness classes to get your workout in while you’re on vacation!
 The ballet offers a variety of fitness classes, ranging from yoga to pilates, and they even have a barre studio.

 See Related: Best Places to Visit & Things To Do in Indiana